Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-for all $\kappa \in \cL^{1}(F_{2}) \subset \A^{1}(F_{1})$ then $(\cL^{\bullet}(F_{2}), Q_{\Theta})$ is a cochain complex.
+for all $\kappa \in \cL^{1}(F_{2}) \subset \A^{1}(F_{1})$, then $(\cL^{\bullet}(F_{2}), Q_{\Theta})$ is a cochain complex.
 The resulting cohomology, following \cite{Liu:2016}, we refer to as the \emph{na\"{\i}ve cohomology}.
-Note that we do not in general require that $Q_{\Theta}^{2}=0$ on the whole of $\A^{\bullet}(F_{2})$ and so we are not forced to consider Courant algebroids.
+Note that we do not, in general, require that $Q_{\Theta}^{2}=0$ on the whole of $\A^{\bullet}(F_{2})$, and so we are not forced to consider Courant algebroids.
 The condition on the Jacobiator \eqref{eqn:VanishingJac} is quite restrictive, but not prohibitively so.
-In particular, twisted Courant algebroids (cf. \cite{Hansen:2010}) are natural examples of pre-Courant algebroids that have a well defined na\"{\i}ve cohomology.
+In particular, twisted Courant algebroids (see \cite{Hansen:2010}) are natural examples of pre-Courant algebroids that have a well-defined na\"{\i}ve cohomology.